syncfusion-content/angular-docs/angular-2/Rotator/appearance-and-styling.md

 ### Customize using CSS Class

-This property **cssClass** is used to set root class for Rotator control theme.
+This property **cssClass** is used to set root class for Rotator component theme.
 The value set to this property is string type.

 {% highlight html %}